CUHK-AIM-Group/CLIFF/README.md

 ## ✨ Highlight

-CLIFF is a probabilistic pipeline modeling the distribution transfer among the object, CLIP image, and text subspaces with continual diffusion.
+CLIFF is a probabilistic pipeline modeling the distribution transition among the object, CLIP image, and text subspaces with continual diffusion.
 Our contributions can be divided into the following aspects:

 - Leveraging the diffusion process to model the distribution transfer from the object to the CLIP image and text continually.
 - A simple and lightweight latent diffuser with an MLP architecture deployed in the object and CLIP embedding space.